Nokomis resident recalls Navy, flying days

 He took his first flight on Aug.
 27, 1946, in a Piper J3 Cub equipped with river floats..
 He earned his commercial pilot's license on July 28, 1947.
 But he didn't do much flying.

-He married Laura Kroll in the 1950s and raised four kids.
-In the 1960s, Govola supplemented his income when he purchased Deers Tavern, near Elizabeth, Pa., which they ran for the next 17 years.
+In the 1950s, he married Laura Kroll and raised four kids over the next years.
+In the 1960's, Govola supplemented his income when he purchased Deers Tavern, near Elizabeth, Pa., which they ran for the next 17 years.
 He joined the local American Legion and eventually became its president.

 "I sold a lot of codfish sandwiches.
 I'd go through 1,000 pounds of codfish in a month," Govola said.
 "The restaurant was on a main road, Route 51, with steel mills close by.
 The top seller was a piece of codfish and a beer.
 I sold a lot of Iron City beer that way."